SpudGunMan/meshing-around/README.md

 Stripped-down bot, mostly around for archive purposes.
 The mesh-bot enhanced modules can be disabled by config to disable features.

 ## Hardware
-The project is written on Linux on a Pi and should work anywhere meshtastic Python modules will function, with any supported meshtastic hardware.
+The project is written on Linux on a Pi and should work anywhere [Meshtastic](https://meshtastic.org/docs/software/python/cli/) Python modules will function, with any supported [Meshtastic](https://meshtastic.org/docs/getting-started/) hardware.
 While BLE and TCP will work, they are not as reliable as serial connections.
- - Firmware 2.3.14/15 could also have an issue with connectivity with slower devices.

 ## Install
 Clone the project with `git clone https://github.com/spudgunman/meshing-around` code is under a lot of development, so check back often with `git pull` Copy [config.template](config.template) to `config.ini` and edit for your needs.

-- Optionally
+Optionally:
 - `install.sh` will automate optional venv and requirements installation.
 - `launch.sh` will activate and launch the app in the venv if built.